-Challenge number Detail of challenge - Updated for 2022-23 1 Close gaps in learning caused by disadvantage.
-2 To monitor and raise attendance of pupil premium students.
+Challenge number Detail of challenge 1 Close gaps in learning caused by disadvantage.
+2 Tackle non-academic barriers to academic success, such as attendance, behaviour and social and emotional support.
 3 Access to learning, extra-curricular clubs and ICT.
-4 To improve lower than average literacy skills.
-5 More contact and engagement with parents/carers.
-6 Continued staff awareness of PP students and strategies for success.
+4 Effective contact and engagement with parents/carers.
+5 Continued staff awareness of PP students and strategies for success.